SportBeep.com

 Related news

 Heavy afternoon rain forced course workers to soak up water off several greens between groups to keep the course playable.
 The event was moved from its usual home at Quail Hollow in Charlotte, North Carolina, because that course is hosting next week’s 107th PGA Championship.
-World number 90 Mitchell answered a bogey at the second with birdies on the next three holes and a bogey at 11 with birdies at 12 and 14.
+World number 90 Mitchell answered a bogey at the second with birdies on the next three holes and a bogey at 11, followed by birdies at 12 and 14.

 Lowry, a runner-up to McIlroy at Pebble Beach in February, contended at the Masters and feels he has made a breakthrough in his game.
 “There’s a consistency to my whole game that has been very good,” Lowry said.
 “I think I’m just maturing as a golfer, taking the rough with the smooth, the good days taking them well and the bad days working through them.”

-– ‘A little scrappy’ – The five-time major champion, a winner at Pebble Beach and the Players in addition to the Masters this season, is pleased with preparations for the PGA, but has more work to do.
+The five-time major champion, a winner at Pebble Beach and the Players in addition to the Masters this season, is pleased with his preparations for the PGA, but recognizes that he has more work to do.
 “I’ve putted nicely, which has been good to see,” McIlroy said.
 “I’ve seen my lines pretty well the first two days.
 My focus is good.
-I made some uncharacteristic mistakes over the first two days compared to the way I’ve played for the most part of this year.
+I made some uncharacteristic mistakes over the first two days compared to the way I’ve played for the most part this year.
 If I can just iron those out — it would be nice to go out there and not have to scramble so much — if I can clean the cards up over the weekend, I’ll be in a good spot headed into Quail Hollow.”

 © 2024 AFP